 For most of us, investing is vital in the pursuit of achieving our lifetime goals.
-However, the term “investing” means a lot of different things to a lot of different people.
+However, the term “investing” can mean a lot of different things to a lot of different people.

-Between family gatherings, the office water cooler, social media and barstool conversations with friends, it is incredibly easy to get overwhelmed with the endless number of things you can do to try to grow your assets.
+Between family gatherings, the office water cooler, social media, and conversations with friends, it is incredibly easy to get overwhelmed with the endless number of ways you can try to grow your assets.

 One of the most essential elements of the investing process is having the wherewithal to differentiate between investing and speculating.

 Speculation is not inherently bad if the risks are understood and the scope of the speculation does not threaten your financial plan.
 But strategies employed to make money fast are considerably different than those designed to preserve and grow your hard-earned wealth over time.

 The finance industry is saturated with great marketers and storytellers whose primary role is to attract your funds with well-delivered pitches.
 Fortunately, there is also a quieter, more academic arm behind the scenes that studies the intricacies of markets and where returns have come from over time.

 Our process incorporates the research of many great thinkers and economists, including pioneers in behavioral finance and 11 Nobel laureates.